 - Top the cheesecake with the coconut-pecan topping.
 Lighty garnish with a drizzle of Ghirardelli chocolate sauce (optional).

-German Chocolate is found in the baking aisle of the supermarket and is a chocolate formulated especially for baking.
+- German Chocolate is found in the baking aisle of the supermarket and is chocolate formulated especially for baking.

 - The baking cocoa powder is different than hot cocoa and is found in the baking aisle.
 I used Hershey's brand Special Dark for this recipe.

 - Ghirardelli Chocolate Sauce is found both in the ice cream condiment aisle and the coffee aisle.
 It's deliciously rich and incredibly chocolatey tasting as compared to other brands.